DVLA Contact Number | 0843 850 2480

 The video below looks at registration plate auction days

 One of the main functions of the DVLA is to monitor and issue road tax.
 This must be paid for all vehicles and it must be paid if you own a vehicle if it is used or parked on a public road.
 Even if your vehicle is not in use and you have registered it as SORN, there is still a fee to pay.
 Until recently, all vehicles needed to display a tax disc in the windscreen but the DVLA have now removed this requirement as all of the information is now stored on an electronic database.
 However, it is still important that you renew your car tax as before otherwise you may be prosecuted.
+If you need assistance, use the DVLA contact number to give them a call.

 Another function of the DVLA is to manage driving licenses which you need if you want to drive a vehicle anywhere in the UK.
 Provisional licenses are granted to learner drivers until such time that they pass their theory and practical driving tests when they will be issued with a full driving licence.
 Until recently driving licences came in two parts a paper section and an ID card section with a photo.
 In 2015, plans have been drawn up to scrap the paper element and just retain the ID card.
 For more information, see the video below.